Recent Comments

 “That’s Novel!!!”

 Hurray!
-Academy of International Business (AIB) AIB-US Northeast in Washington, DC (Oct 2022) recognized our paper as the most novel paper in the conference.
-The paper, co-authored with Tanusree Jain and Ajai Gaur, is titled “0wnership Concentration and Environmental Irresponsibility: A Contingency Approach to Corporate Governance.”
+The Academy of International Business (AIB) AIB-US Northeast in Washington, DC, recognized our paper as the most novel paper in the conference.
+The paper, co-authored with Tanusree Jain and Ajai Gaur, is titled “Ownership Concentration and Environmental Irresponsibility: A Contingency Approach to Corporate Governance.”
 If interested in this topic, feel free to email for the paper.

 Special issue alert